Revisiting the Bohr Model of the Atom through Brownian Motion of the Electron: Calculating Average Radial Kinetic Energy Using a Stochastic Approach

-In this section, we show for the first time that the radial kinetic energy calculated using both the operator approach and the stochastic aproach yields identical results.
-In the subsequent sections, we employ numerical simulations to compute the average kinetic energy and show that its value matches those calculated using Eq.~\ref{eq:expectation_value_of_kinetic_energy} and Eq.~\ref{eq:avg_value_of_kinetic_energy}.
+In this section, we show that the operator approach and the stochastic approach yield identical results for the average radial kinetic energy.
+In the subsequent sections, we employ numerical simulations to compute the average kinetic energy and show that it matches the values calculated using Eqs.~\eqref{eq:expectation_value_of_kinetic_energy} and~\eqref{eq:avg_value_of_kinetic_energy}.

 The average radial kinetic energy is then calculated by taking the expectation value of $T_r$ with respect to the probability density of the electron’s position.
 This is expressed as:

 Separating the angular part, we obtain: